idkfelix/year12/English/Practice SACs/BaC Analytical.md

->[! ] Write an analytical response from the following prompt about "Born a Crime"
+>[! ] Write an analytical response from the following prompt about Trevor Noah's memoir "Born a Crime" - 55 minutes writing time

 > _“She never let me see us as victims.
 We were victims, me and my mom, Isaac and Andrew.
 Victims of apartheid.
 Victims of abuse.
 But I was never allowed to think that way, and I didn’t see her life that way.”_ To what extent were Trevor Noah and his family victims?